-Kutak Rock LLP Omaha, Nebraska No dealer, broker, sales representative or other person has been authorized by the City of Lincoln (the "City"), Lincoln Electric System ("LES") or the Underwriters to give any information or to make any representations, other than as contained in this Official Statement, and if given or made such other information or representations must not be relied upon as having been authorized by the City, LES, or the Underwriters.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the 2012 Bonds by any person in any jurisdiction in which it is unlawful for such persons to make such offer, solicitation or sale.

-This Official Statement is not to be construed as a contract with the purchasers of the 2012 Bonds.
-Statements contained in this Official Statement which involve estimates, forecasts or matters of opinion, whether or not expressly so described herein, are intended solely as such and are not to be construed as a representation of facts.

-The information set forth herein has been furnished by the City and LES and includes information obtained from other sources which are believed to be reliable, but is not guaranteed as to accuracy or completeness by, and is not to be construed as a representation by, the Underwriters.
-The information and expressions of opinion contained herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the City or LES since the date hereof.
+No dealer, broker, sales representative or other person has been authorized by the City of Lincoln, Nebraska (the "City"), the Lincoln Electric System ("LES") or the Underwriters to give any information or to make any representations, other than those contained in this Official Statement; and, if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Series 2013 Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+This Official Statement is not to be construed as a contract with the purchasers of the 2013 Bonds.
+The information set forth herein has been obtained from the City, LES and other sources that are believed to be reliable, but is not guaranteed as to accuracy or completeness by, and is not to be construed as a representation by, the Underwriters.
+The Underwriters have provided the following sentence for inclusion in this Official Statement: "The Underwriters have reviewed the information in this Official Statement in accordance with, and as part of, their responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters do not guarantee the accuracy or completeness of such information."
+The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstance, create any implication that there has been no change in the affairs of the City or LES since the date hereof.